parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 Now you've learnt testing, it's important to make sure as much of your cloud functions are covered by tests, so you can be sure that they are all running as expected.

 After you've written and tested a few tests, you can run `npm run coverage`.
 This will create a new folder `/coverage`.
 Navigate to `/coverage/lcov-report` and open `index.html`, and you'll be able to visually see what bits of your code you need to write tests for, and which sections are covered.
+The more of your cloud code you cover, the more you can be assured that changes don't have any unforseen consequences.

+# Watching Cloud Code

+Traditionally, you have to restart your Parse Server whenever you make changes to cloud code.
+Now, you can type `npm run watch`, and your Parse Server will auto-restart when any affected files are changed.

 # Tying this all together

-Great, now you can be assured that your Parse Server's code is working as expected, and is clean as it can be.
+Great, now you can be assured that your Parse Server's cloud code is working as expected, and is clean as it can be.

-If you want to go one step further, you can use GitHub actions to check your servers linting and tests prior to commit.
+If you want to go one step further, you can use GitHub actions to check your codes' linting and tests prior to commit.

 You'll have to create a fork of the Parse Server example repo though - we recommend creating it privately so that your data is protected.